Do Go On - 163 - WW2 Badass Audie Murphy

 Yeah.

-social media from our UK tour, which was a lot of fun.
+We've just come back if you haven't been keeping us on social media from our UK tour, which was a lot of fun.

 So much fun.

-Lots of do-go-on listeners from England, Scotland and abroad.
+Do-Goan listeners from England, Scotland and abroad.

-People came across from Europe, different places, that was cool.
+People came across from Europe, different places.

 Yeah.

-There were Australians in some other shows.
+There were Australians in some of the shows?

 A guy from the Ukraine came in.